zspatter/network-simulation/README.md

 - **Matchers** (`allocation.matchers`) - *how* matches are chosen:
   - `GreedyMatcher` - processes organs one at a time, assigning each to its highest-scoring available patient (the project's original behavior)
   - `OptimalMatcher` - solves one allocation batch as a maximum-weight bipartite matching (via `networkx`), so an earlier low-value match can't crowd out a better one available for a later organ
+  - `TieredMatcher` - wraps either matcher with a hard geographic constraint (see [Geographic Allocation Constraints](#geographic-allocation-constraints) below): an organ is only offered outside its current tier once no candidate remains inside it, mirroring the real "match run" waterfall (local, then regional, then national) instead of a single global optimization that treats geography as just another score input
 - **Scorers** (`allocation.scoring`) - *how* a match is valued:
   - `PriorityScore` - ranks purely by the patient's priority attribute (the original behavior)
   - `AcuityScore` - ranks by medical acuity (near-term death risk): a "sickest first" policy
-  - `CompositeScore` - combines priority, acuity, time already spent on the wait list, and travel cost, inspired by real OPTN/UNOS allocation policy
+  - `CompositeScore` - combines priority, acuity, time already spent on the wait list, and travel cost, inspired by real OPTN/UNOS allocation policy, using hand-picked uniform weights across every organ
+  - `RealWorldScore` - scores each organ on its *own* real allocation scale instead of one uniform formula: kidney (KAS-style wait-time + cPRA sensitization points), liver (MELD directly), heart (status tier, inverted), lung (LAS directly - LAS *is* the real composite lung allocation score).
+Geography enters only as a small continuous "placement efficiency" term here; hard geographic constraints are the `TieredMatcher`'s job, not the scorer's - see below.
 - `feasibility.feasible_matches_by_organ` is the single source of truth every matcher builds its candidates from - all four feasibility criteria above are applied there once, so comparing strategies only ever measures differences in matching/scoring, never differences in what counts as a valid match.

-`STRATEGIES` (in `allocation.strategies`) exposes six named combinations - `baseline`, `optimal_priority`, `optimal_composite`, `greedy_composite`, `optimal_acuity`, and `composite_acuity` - that `execute/benchmark_strategies.py` runs across many randomized, seeded multi-round simulations to compare on organs transplanted, organs wasted, **wait-list deaths** (total and among high-acuity patients), median wait to transplant, and a life-years-saved proxy. `baseline` reproduces the project's original greedy/priority-only behavior, so every other strategy can be measured against it.
+`STRATEGIES` (in `allocation.strategies`) exposes ten named combinations that `execute/benchmark_strategies.py` runs across many randomized, seeded multi-round simulations to compare on organs transplanted, organs wasted, **wait-list deaths** (total and among high-acuity patients), median wait to transplant, and a life-years-saved proxy:

+- `baseline`, `optimal_priority`, `optimal_composite`, `greedy_composite`, `optimal_acuity`, `composite_acuity` - as before; `baseline` reproduces the project's original greedy/priority-only behavior.
+- `real_world_region`, `real_world_circle`, `real_world_unconstrained`, `optimal_real_world_circle` - hold `RealWorldScore` fixed and vary only the geographic constraint, to directly measure what that constraint costs or buys (see below). `real_world_circle` - strict adherence to the geographic model most organs are allocated under today - is the benchmark's default statistical-significance reference (see [Statistical Rigor](#statistical-rigor)), not `baseline`.

+#### Geographic Allocation Constraints

+Real OPTN policy historically allocated within fixed, arbitrary boundaries - 11 "Regions" and 58 Donation Service Areas (DSAs) - which HRSA found in 2018 "have not and cannot be justified" and directed removed.
+They were eliminated from kidney/pancreas policy in 2021 and from liver/lung/heart policy in 2018-2020, replaced by concentric distance **circles** (150/250/500 nautical miles from the donor hospital) - still current for kidney, pancreas, and heart.
+Lung moved further, in March 2023, to **continuous distribution**, where distance is one continuously-weighted point factor with no hard boundary at all; liver/heart continuous distribution is in progress.
+Sources: [Removal of DSA and Region from Kidney Allocation Policy](https://www.hrsa.gov/optn/professionals/resources/kidney-pancreas/kidney-allocation-system/removal-dsa-region-kidney-allocation-policy), [Continuous Distribution overview](https://www.hrsa.gov/optn/policies-bylaws/policy-issues/continuous-distribution), [Continuous distribution - heart](https://optn.transplant.hrsa.gov/policies-bylaws/a-closer-look/continuous-distribution/continuous-distribution-heart/).

+`network_simulator.allocation.geography` gives the benchmark three points on that spectrum, each a `TierClassifier` consumed by `TieredMatcher`:
+- `region_tier` - strict adherence to the legacy arbitrary-region model (`Node.region`; synthetic networks get an arbitrary round-robin region assignment from `GraphBuilder`, real hospital networks use the actual historical OPTN region data imported by `import_hospitals.py`)
+- `circle_tier` - strict adherence to the current distance-circle model, via documented transit-hour thresholds approximating the real 150/250/500 NM circles
+- `national_tier` - no hard constraint (single tier); pairing this with `RealWorldScore`'s soft geography term approximates where continuous distribution is headed

+Comparing `real_world_region` vs. `real_world_circle` vs. `real_world_unconstrained` in the benchmark report (same scorer, only the constraint differs) directly answers "what does this geographic constraint cost or buy us," in lives saved, wait times, and fairness spread.

+### <ins>Statistical Rigor</ins>
+`execute/benchmark_stats.py` (pure Python, no new dependency) turns the benchmark's per-strategy averages into defensible comparisons instead of just eyeballing means:
+- **Paired permutation testing** (`paired_permutation_test`) - strategies within one benchmark run share seeds (identical network topology and arrivals; see `run_trial`), so comparisons are paired, not independent-sample.
+A distribution-free sign-flip test avoids assuming normality for count metrics like deaths.
+- **Bootstrap confidence intervals** (`bootstrap_ci`) on the mean difference, not just a point estimate.
+- **Paired effect size** (`paired_effect_size`, Cohen's d) reported alongside p-values, so "statistically significant" isn't conflated with "practically meaningful."
+- **Holm-Bonferroni correction** (`holm_bonferroni`) across the multiple strategies compared against one reference in a single run, controlling the family-wise error rate.
+- **Sample-size planning** (`required_sample_size`) - given a pilot run's observed variance, computes how many seeds are actually needed to detect a minimum effect of interest, rather than guessing at a seed count.

+`benchmark_strategies.compare_to_reference` runs this for every strategy against `real_world_circle` (current real allocation policy for most organs) on the two outcomes the README already centers as the "lives saved" question - `waitlist_deaths` and `life_years_saved` - and `print_significance_report` prints the result as a second plain-text table alongside the main comparison.

 ### <ins>Clinical Realism</ins>
 `network_simulator.clinical` grounds the simulation in real-world data so "which strategy is best" is measured the way real allocation policy is judged - by lives saved, not just organ throughput: